Instructions to Authors

 The London Review of International Law is a peer-reviewed journal dedicated to critical, cutting-edge research on international law.
 In evaluating manuscripts for publication, we consider not only the substantive contribution, but also the quality of the writing.
 We ask contributors to pay particular attention to the latter before submitting their manuscript.

-Manuscripts submitted to the London Review should not normally exceed the following word limits:
+Manuscripts submitted to the London Review should not normally exceed the following word limits (including footnotes):

 Articles: 12,000 words